frankshearar/Home/packages.config-(PC)-to-PackageReference-(PR)-Migrator.md

 A lot of customer feedback on PC, issues with dependency management, performance issues that can essentially be solved using PackageReference.

 ## Solution
-At a high level, this feature will provide gestures within Visual Studio that allow a user to upgrade a packages.config project to PackageReference.
+At a high level, this feature will provide gestures within Visual Studio that allow a user to migrate a packages.config project to PackageReference.

 ### Non-Goals
-While a solution level upgrade experience may be desirable, we will start with the project level upgrade experience first.
+While a solution level migration experience may be desirable, we will start with the project level migrate experience first.

-### Upgrade Flow
+### Migrate Flow
 * User invokes the migrator from the context menu for References in the solution explorer or the prompt in the NuGet package manager UI.

   ![](https://github.com/NuGet/Home/blob/dev/resources/MigratorToolSupport/PMUI%20with%20gold%20bar.PNG)